nm2fs/CV/README.md

 # Data Scientist - Machine Learning Engineer

 ## EDUCATION
-- Ph.D. in Systems and Information Engineering | University of Virginia
+- Ph.D. in Systems and Information Engineering, University of Virginia
-- Master of Engineering in Systems and Information Engineering | University of Virginia
+- Master of Engineering in Systems and Information Engineering, University of Virginia
-- Master of Project Management | University of Southern California
+- Master of Project Management, University of Southern California
-- Master of UX/UI Design | University of Tehran
+- Master of UX/UI Design, University of Tehran
+- Bachelor of Science in Engineering, University of Shiraz

 ## WORK EXPERIENCES